 I have always been a bit of a dreamer.
 But from a very early age, I realized that a person has the ability to make their dreams come true.
 So much of life is based upon the way you think, the choices that you make and the friends you hang out with.
 When I was a teenager, I was taught a very valuable lesson.
 “You are a direct reflection of the people you associate yourself with.”
 I remember the exact day, who said it and where I was when I heard it.
 It had a tremendous impact on me because I realized right then and there that if I wanted to be a successful person I needed to surround myself with people who were as ambitious and motivated as I was.
 I needed to develop the habits of people who were going places in life, and not succumb to the excuses that failures make when they don’t accomplish their goals.

 One of the first books I read was Think and Grow Rich by Napoleon Hill which was written during the Great Depression.
 It made a powerful impression on me and taught me a way of thinking that I still have to this day.
-It is exactly why I joined RE/MAX and how I moved to Costa Rica.
-No disrespect to my competitors, but we are the top real estate company in the world, and you really appreciate it when you spend a week at the convention in Las Vegas.
+It is exactly why I started Tres Amigos and how I moved to Costa Rica.
+No disrespect to my competitors, but we are the top real estate company in our area.
 If you are going to be in this industry you might as well work with the best.

-Every year, we set up a Costa Rica booth inside the big Marketplace at the RE/MAX International Convention R4, where thousands of agents from around the world can meet and network.
+For many years, we set up a Costa Rica booth at a big at the International Real Estate Convention, where thousands of agents from around the world can meet and network.
 I can honestly say that 50% of my business comes directly from referrals whether it’s from previous clients or other agents around the globe.
 But aside from the business aspect, it is also a blast.
 We meet top producing agents, smoking hot women, serious investors and they all seem to migrate to our little corner.
 We serve Rum and Cokes and give away bags of the richest coffee in the world.
 I felt sorry for some of the other markets that are our neighbors in the convention.
 There was the booth from Mexico and also from Miami, just a few steps away.
 We had Caribbean islands like Jamaica and Bahamas, Australia, New Zealand and South Africa and even had India and China but nobody was talking to them.
 They all wanted to talk to the guys from Pura Vida land and learn how to move to Costa Rica.

 It was like this the entire week.
 If you have been to Sin City, you know that you have to walk a marathon everyday just to get anywhere, and the convention hall was about a mile and a half from our rooms.
 Hundreds of people would be shouting out, COSTA RICA, and High Fiven’ us as we went past.
 We were like rock stars.
 But you still knew it was Vegas.
 There is a wedding chapel in every casino and you can actually pick who you want to run the service.
 There are Michael Jackson, Marilyn Monroe and Mr. T. impersonators which might be kind of cool, but also a midget who swallows swords and Chewbacca from Star Wars.
 Now that is sick.
 Can you imagine being married by a big hairy ape?
 “I now pronounce you husband and wife” No thanks.
 It was nice to finally get that badge off at night and just be another tourist wandering around the strip.
 Under Cover Real Estate Agent.

-The founder of RE/MAX is a gentleman named Dave Liniger and he is an extraordinary man.
+The founder of one of the biggest real estate franchises in the world is a gentleman named Dave Liniger and he is an extraordinary man.
 He almost died this past year from a staff infection that left him paralyzed for 6 months.
 He told the story of his will to walk again and actually got up out of the wheelchair and walked across the stage.
 His determination is a testament to the fact, that whatever the mind can believe it can achieve.
 I have lived my entire life reciting those words and seeing it and hearing it from someone like Dave was truly an inspiration.
 He spoke about how one of the biggest driving forces in his life, was the book Think and Grow Rich.
 “You are the average of the 5 people you spend the most time with” he said.
 “Develop the habits of Superstars.”
-This is exactly why I am with Remax and why I go to these conventions.
+This is exactly why I go to these conventions.
 So I can associate with people who are driven.
 It is also why I moved to Costa Rica.
 So I could surround myself with people who want to live a better life.
 The majority of my clients and neighbors had a vision and put a plan in action to make that dream become a reality.
 They come from all walks of life, from many different backgrounds, but they all have one thing in common.
 They want to live in paradise, and figured out how to move to Costa Rica.
 They set a goal, worked their plan and didn’t look for a reason to fail.
 I feel sorry for people who make excuses.

 “The wise man does at once what the fool does finally” – Machiavelli